no code implementations • NAACL (TrustNLP) 2022 • Minghan Li, Xueguang Ma, Jimmy Lin

 no code implementations • 10 May 2023 • Ehsan Kamalloo, Xinyu Zhang, Odunayo Ogundepo, Nandan Thakur, David Alfonso-Hermelo, Mehdi Rezagholizadeh, Jimmy Lin

-The ever-increasing size of language models curtails their widespread access to the community, thereby galvanizing many companies and startups into offering access to large language models through APIs.
+The ever-increasing size of language models curtails their widespread availability to the community, thereby galvanizing many companies into offering access to large language models through APIs.

 no code implementations • 3 May 2023 • Xueguang Ma, Xinyu Zhang, Ronak Pradeep, Jimmy Lin